eBay Back to School Sale: extra 20% off $25

-Use coupon code "SAVE20FORBTS" to save on clothing, accessories, electronics, dorm essentials, and more.
+Use coupon code "SAVE20FORBTS" to get some best-ever prices on clothing, shoes, and tech.
+It's one of the strongest eBay coupons we've seen this year.
 Shop Now at eBay

 - The code gives $100 max savings, with 2 uses per account.